openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 #### Volume Creation Workflow
 - CSI driver will handle CSI request for volume create
 - CSI driver will read the request parameters and create following resources:
-  - ZfsVolumeCR _(Kubernetes custom resource)_
+  - ZfsVolume _(Kubernetes custom resource)_
-- ZfsVolumeCR will be watched for the property change
+- ZfsVolume will be watched for the property change

 #### Volume Deletion Workflow
 - CSI driver will handle CSI request for volume delete